Axe Brand Universal Oil

 Axe Brand Universal Oil or more commonly referred to as Axe Oil or Axe Brand Medicated Oil is a mentholated topical ointment used to relieve common ailments, discomfort, and pains.
 Originally introduced in 1928, Axe Oil has been manufactured by the Singaporean firm Leung Kai Fook Medical Company or LKF Medical as the primary offering of its Axe Brand line of products.

 Predominantly used in Asia, it has also expanded to Western and African countries, such as Kuwait and Kenya.
 In 2015, as part of Singapore's jubilee celebration, the company was one of five heritage brands to be awarded the SG50-Ipos Award by the Intellectual Property Office of Singapore (IPOS).

-Usage

-Axe Oil is a mild, transparent fluid that quickly evaporates upon exposure to air.
-It is suitable for relief of headaches, nasal congestion, colds, stomach-aches, insect bites, dizziness, rheumatic pains and muscular pain.

-The instructions provided by LKF Medical recommend the application of a few drops and a gentle massage over the affected area.
-For nasal congestion, 2-3 drops can be applied to a handkerchief or tissue paper and inhaled.
-For relief of flatulence and stomach discomfort, the oil can be applied to the navel region and covered with a hot towel.

-Precautions

-Axe Oil is only for external use and should not be consumed.
-Care should be taken to avoid the eyes, mucous membranes, or any open wounds.
-If signs of allergy or irritation are observed, usage should be discontinued and medical advice sought.

-Alternative uses

-In Africa, the medicated oil is sometimes used as a perfume or a mosquito repellent.
-It is claimed that Axe Oil can be used to remove ink stains and paint from hands or even fingerprints.
-Purportedly, the fluid can be employed as a makeshift lubricant (e.g. for door hinges).